Sibani-create/FlowMentor-AI-Challenge-Submission/README.md

 ## The Problem & Our Solution

-For beginner coders, students, and self-learners, the journey is often filled with barriers.
-You might be:
+For beginner coders, students, and self-learners, navigating the web to learn new skills is often fragmented and frustrating.
+Common hurdles include:
-* Stuck on a project, unsure of the architecture or the "next step."
+* Getting stuck on project architecture or not knowing the next implementation step.
-* Frustrated with the "copy-paste hustle" of juggling a chatbot, your code, and the webpage you're learning from.
+* The tedious "copy-paste hustle" between tutorials,multiple tabs and separate AI chatbots, which breaks focus.
-* Facing a language barrier on a tutorial or documentation.
+* Encountering language barriers in documentation or learning materials.
-* Looking at a complex piece of code on a webpage and having no idea what it does.
+* Struggling to understand complex code snippets found online.

-**FlowMentor AI was built to solve these exact problems.**
+**FlowMentor AI tackles these challenges head-on.**

-Our mission is to provide an AI mentor that lives in your browser, helping you in real-time.
-It's designed to break down barriers for beginners by:
+Its mission is to provide an intelligent, real-time AI mentor directly within the Chrome browser.
+It breaks down learning barriers by:
-* Providing a **conversational project mentor** that gives you a full architectural plan, not just code snippets.
+* Offering a **conversational project planning assistant** that provides architectural overviews and step-by-step guidance.
-* Eliminating the copy-paste hustle with a **powerful 5-tool right-click menu**.
+* Integrating seamlessly with browsing via a powerful **6-tool right-click context menu**, eliminating context switching.
-* Helping you **understand any code** on any page in simple, beginner-friendly language.
+* Providing **on-demand page analysis** through intuitive sidebar buttons (Summarize, Flowchart, Analyze Tech).
+* Explaining **any code snippet** in simple terms, complete with text-based logic flowcharts.
+* Offering **context-aware debugging** that provides corrected code and clear explanations.
-* **Breaking language barriers** with an instant-access translator.
+* **Breaking language barriers** with an integrated translation tool.
-* **Guessing the tech stack** of any website to help you learn how it's built.

-We use a **Hybrid AI Strategy** (leveraging the Google Gemini API) to ensure these powerful tools are accessible to *all users*, regardless of their device's hardware.
+FlowMentor AI utilizes a **Hybrid AI Strategy**, leveraging the powerful **Google Gemini API** to ensure these features are accessible and performant for **all users**, irrespective of their local hardware capabilities.

 ## Key Features

-* **Conversational Project Mentor** with "Text-Based Flowchart" Architecture Planning
-* **5-Tool Right-Click Context Menu**
-* **Website Tech Stack Analyzer** (Frontend & Backend)
-* **Beginner-Friendly Code Debugger**
-* **AI-Powered Code Generator**
-* **Page-Aware Summarizer** (for articles and YouTube videos)
+* **Conversational Project Mentor:** Analyzes ideas, generates text-based architecture diagrams & step-by-step plans, maintains context.
+* **6-Tool Right-Click Menu:** Explain Code (w/ Flowchart), Debug Code (w/ Context), Get Code, Ask About Selection (w/ Context), Translate, Chat About Page.
+* **3 Sidebar Action Buttons:** Analyze Page Tech, Summarize Page, Generate Page (Conceptual) Flowchart.
+* **Intelligent Debugging:** Provides corrected code and pinpoints fixes.
+* **Text-Based Flowcharts:** Visualizes code logic and page concepts using simple text diagrams.
-* **Multi-Language Translator**
+* **Multi-Language Translation:** Supports several languages including Odia.
-* **Polished UI** with persistent Light & Dark Modes
+* **Customizable UI:** Features multiple themes (Light, Dark, Purple, Synthwave, Minty) with persistent selection.

 ## Prerequisites

 To run this extension, you will need:
 1. The Google Chrome browser.
 2. A **Google Gemini API Key**.
-You can get a free key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+A free key can be obtained from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ## Installation (Instructions for Judges)

 1.  **Download:** Click the green `<> Code` button on this repository and select `Download ZIP`.
-2.  **Unzip:** Unzip the downloaded folder to a location you'll remember.
+2.  **Unzip:** Extract the downloaded folder to a convenient location.
 3.  **Add Your API Key:**
-    * Open the unzipped folder and edit the `sidebar.js` file.
+    * Open the extracted folder and edit the `sidebar.js` file using a text editor.
-    * Find the line: `const YOUR_API_KEY = "";`
+    * Locate the line: `const YOUR_API_KEY = "";`
-    * Paste your Gemini API key inside the quotes: `const YOUR_API_KEY = "PASTE_YOUR_GEMINI_API_KEY_HERE";`
+    * Paste your Gemini API key between the quotes: `const YOUR_API_KEY = "YOUR_KEY_HERE";`
     * Save and close the file.
 4.  **Load the Extension:**
-    * Open Chrome and go to the URL: `chrome://extensions`.
+    * Open Chrome and navigate to `chrome://extensions`.
-    * Enable **"Developer mode"** (using the toggle in the top-right).
+    * Enable **"Developer mode"** (using the toggle, usually in the top-right).
-    * Click the **"Load unpacked"** button (in the top-left).
+    * Click the **"Load unpacked"** button (usually top-left).
     * Select the *entire project folder* you unzipped.
-5.  **You're Ready!** The FlowMentor AI icon will appear in your toolbar.
-Pin it for easy access, and right-click on any page to use its tools.
+5.  **Ready to Use:** The FlowMentor AI icon should appear in your toolbar.
+Pin it for easy access.
+Click the icon or right-click on webpages to start using the mentor.

 ## Features in Detail

 ### 1. The Conversational Mentor (Main Chat)

-This is the main chat window in the sidebar.
+Accessed by clicking the extension icon or right-clicking a page and selecting "Chat about this page".
-* **Smart Project Analysis:** When you send your first message (like "a PYQ portal in Django"), it analyzes it, identifies the stack ("Django"), and saves it for the conversation.
+* **Smart Project Analysis:** On the first message in a new session (when not in "page chat" mode), it analyzes your project idea/code, detects the primary tech stack (e.g., Python/Flask), saves it, and generates a response.
-* **Project Architecture Overview:** It provides a "text-based flowchart," explaining in simple terms how the frontend, backend, database, and hosting all connect for your specific project.
+* **Architecture & Plan:** It provides a "text-based flowchart," and overview explaining in simple terms how the frontend, backend, database, and hosting all connect for your specific project.
-* **Contextual Follow-up:** Every question you ask after that (like "how do I write a view?") is answered with the correct "Django" context.
+* **Contextual Follow-up:** The AI remembers the detected stack (or page context if started via right-click) for relevant answers to subsequent questions within that session.

-### 2. The 5-Tool Right-Click Menu
+### 2. The Right-Click Context Menu

-This is the "no copy-paste" solution.
-Highlight text on any webpage and right-click to access:

-1.  **FlowMentor: Analyze this page's tech:**
-    * This is a general tool (doesn't require highlighting text).
-It reads the page's HTML to give you its best guess on the **Frontend** (like React, Vue) and **Backend** (like Django, WordPress).
-2.  **FlowMentor: Ask about this code:**
-    * Your personal, beginner-friendly debugger.
-It explains any highlighted code snippet in simple, step-by-step terms.
-3.  **FlowMentor: Get code for this:**
-    * An AI code generator.
-You can highlight text like "a dark-themed login form" and it will generate the HTML, CSS, and JS for it.
-4.  **FlowMentor: Ask about this (with page context):**
-    * This is the "Smart Analyzer" that changes its job:
-    * **On YouTube:** It becomes a **YouTube Summarizer**, using the title and description to answer your questions.
-    * **On a Hackathon Page:** It becomes a **Brainstorming Partner**.
-    * **On a Long Article:** It becomes a **Summarizer**.
-5.  **FlowMentor: Translate this:**
+Provides instant actions on selected text or the page itself:

+1.  **Explain this code (with flowchart):** Analyzes the selected code, explains its function and technical terms in simple language, provides a text-based flowchart visualizing the code's logic, and gives an example.
+2.  **Debug this (with page context):** Analyzes selected code or an error message, using the full page text for context.
+It provides the corrected code snippet, pinpoints the location of the fix, and explains the type of error clearly.
+3.  **Get code for this:** Generates foundational HTML, CSS, and JavaScript based on a highlighted natural language description (e.g., "a simple contact form"), along with instructions on how to use the generated files.
+4.  **Ask about selection (with page context):** Sends the selected text *and* the page context to the AI, which intelligently adapts: summarizes YouTube videos (based on description), brainstorms hackathon ideas, summarizes long paragraphs, or answers specific questions using the page for context.
-    * An instant-access translator.
-It translates any highlighted text into the language you've selected from the sidebar dropdown.
+5.  **Translate this:** Translates the selected text into the language chosen in the sidebar's language dropdown.
+6.  **Chat about this page:** Opens the sidebar, automatically loads the page's text content as context (`currentPageContext`), displays a confirmation message, and waits for the user to ask questions about the page in the chat input.

+### 3. Sidebar Action Buttons

+Offer page-level analysis initiated from the sidebar:

+1.  **Analyze Tech:** Fetches the current page's HTML source, sends it to the AI, and displays an analysis guessing the frontend framework and backend technology, along with explanations for its reasoning.
+2.  **Summarize Page:** Fetches the current page's text content, sends it to the AI, and displays a concise summary covering all main sections/headings with key terms bolded.
+3.  **Page Flowchart:** Fetches the current page's text content, sends it to the AI, and displays a text-based flowchart visualizing the flow of *concepts or ideas* presented on the page, formatted for easy understanding.

-### 3. Polished UI
+### 4. Polished UI/UX
-* **Dark / Light Mode:** A persistent theme toggle (using `chrome.storage.local`) that respects your choice.
-* **Clean, Readable UI:** Built with larger fonts and a modern chat interface for readability.
+* **Multiple Themes:** Light, Dark, Purple, Synthwave, and Minty themes selectable via a dropdown, with the choice saved locally.
+* **Clean Interface:** Uses CSS variables for theming, larger fonts, clear layout, and styled chat bubbles/code blocks for a professional and accessible experience.

 ## Privacy and Security

-Your privacy is paramount.
-* **No Chat History Saved:** Your conversation history is stored in a temporary variable and is **deleted** every time you close the sidebar.
+User privacy was a key consideration:
+* **No Server-Side History:** Conversation history (`conversationHistory` array) exists only in the sidebar's temporary JavaScript memory and is cleared when the sidebar is closed or a new context menu/button action begins a single-turn task.
-* **Local Storage:** The only data saved locally is your theme preference (Light/Dark) and your current `projectStack` (which is cleared when you start a new project chat).
+* **Minimal Local Storage:** Temporary task data passed from the background script is cleared immediately after being processed by the sidebar.
+The detected `projectStack` is also cleared when starting a new project analysis.
-* **Secure API Calls:** Your API key is stored only on your computer in the `sidebar.js` file and is sent directly to Google's secure API endpoint with every request.
-It is never shared with any other service.
+* **Secure API Calls:** The Google Gemini API key you add during setup stays on your computer inside the extension's code (sidebar.js).
+It's only sent directly and securely to Google when the AI needs to generate a response.
+Your key is never sent anywhere else..

 ## Troubleshooting

-* **Extension Not Working / API Error:**
+* **Extension Not Working / API Errors:**
-    1. Make sure you have correctly pasted your Gemini API key into `sidebar.js`.
+    1.  **Verify API Key:** Ensure the Google Gemini API key is correctly pasted into the `YOUR_API_KEY` variable in `sidebar.js`.
+Check for typos or extra characters.
-    2. Make sure the `host_permissions` in `manifest.json` is set to `"https://generativelanguage.googleapis.com/"`.
+    2.  **Check API Key Status:** Visit Google AI Studio to ensure the API key is active and hasn't exceeded any quotas.
+    3.  **Host Permissions:** Confirm `manifest.json` includes `"https://generativelanguage.googleapis.com/"` under `host_permissions`.
+    4.  **Reload Extension:** Go to `chrome://extensions` and click the reload icon for FlowMentor AI.
+Also try restarting Chrome.
+    5.  **Check Console:** Right-click the sidebar and select "Inspect".
+Check the "Console" tab for specific JavaScript errors.
-* **Right-Click Menu Not Working:**
+* **Right-Click Menu / Buttons Not Working:**
-    1. After installing, try reloading the webpage you are on.
+    1.  **Reload Page:** Try refreshing the webpage you are on.
-    2. Go to `chrome://extensions` and click the "Reload" icon for the FlowMentor extension.
+    2.  **Reload Extension:** As above, reload the extension via `chrome://extensions`.
+    3.  **Restricted Pages:** Remember the extension cannot access content on `chrome://` pages, the Chrome Web Store, or some other restricted domains due to security policies.
+Check the console for permission errors.

 ## License